-- the victim, especially their protection and support; - the alleged perpetrator/s (if she/he/they attend the same school/college); and - all the other children (and, if appropriate, adult students and staff) at the school or college, especially any actions that are appropriate to protect them.
+- the victim, especially their protection and support; - the alleged perpetrator/s (if she/he/they attend the same school); and - all the other children (and, if appropriate, adult students and staff) at the school, especially any actions that are appropriate to protect them.

-The designated safeguarding lead (or a deputy) should ensure they are engaging with children's social care and specialist services as required.
+The DSL (or a deputy) should ensure they are engaging with Children's Social Care and specialist services as required.
 Where there has been a report of sexual violence, it is likely that professional risk assessments by social workers and or sexual violence specialists will be required.
-The school/college's risk assessment should not replace the detailed assessments of expert professionals.
-Any such professional assessments should be used to inform the school/college's approach to supporting and protecting pupils and students and updating our own risk assessment.
+The school's risk assessment should not replace the detailed assessments of expert professionals.
+Any such professional assessments should be used to inform the school's approach to supporting and protecting pupils and updating our own risk assessment.

-Action following a report of sexual violence and/or sexual harassment - what to consider The designated safeguarding lead (or deputy) is likely to have a complete safeguarding picture and will therefore be the most appropriate person to lead the school/college's initial response.
+Action following a report of sexual violence and/or sexual harassment - what to consider

+The DSL (or deputy) is likely to have a complete safeguarding picture and will therefore be the most appropriate person to lead the school's initial response.
 Important considerations will include:

 • the wishes of the victim in terms of how they want to proceed.
 This is especially important in the context of sexual violence and sexual harassment.
 Victims will be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered.
-However, if the victim asks the school/college not to tell anyone about the sexual violence or sexual harassment, the DSL (or a deputy) will have to balance the victim's wishes against their duty to protect the victim and other children.
-It is likely to be justified and lawful to share the information if doing so is in the public interest, e.g.

-to protect the victim and other young people from harm and to promote the welfare of children:
+However, if the victim asks the school not to tell anyone about the sexual violence or sexual harassment, the DSL (or a deputy) will have to balance the victim's wishes against their duty to protect the victim and other children.
+It is likely to be justified and lawful to share the information if doing so is in the public interest, e.g. to protect the victim and other young people from harm and to promote the welfare of children;

 - the nature of the alleged incident(s), including: whether a crime may have been committed and consideration of harmful sexual behaviour; - the ages of the children involved; - the developmental stages of the children involved; - any power imbalance between the children.
 For example, is the alleged perpetrator significantly older, more mature or more confident?
-Does the victim have a disability or learning difficulty? - if the alleged incident is a one-off or a sustained pattern of abuse; - whether there are ongoing risks to the victim, other children, adult students or school/college staff; - informing parents/carers unless this would put the victim at greater risk); - only sharing information with those staff who need to know in order to support the children involved and/or be involved in any investigation.
-For instance, vocational staff may be asked to monitor the victim's welfare without needing to know that they are a victim of sexual violence or harassment.
+Does the victim have a disability or learning difficulty? - if the alleged incident is a one-off or a sustained pattern of abuse; - whether there are ongoing risks to the victim, other children, adult pupils or school staff; - informing parents/carers (unless this would put the victim at greater risk); - only sharing information with those staff who need to know in order to support the children involved and/or be involved in any investigation.
+For instance, teachers may be asked to monitor the victim's welfare without needing to know that they are a victim of sexual violence or harassment.